pypa/pip/docs/development.rst

   $ git push git@github.com:yourname/pip.git

-Open Pull Requests page at https://github.com/yourname/pip/pulls and click "New pull request".
+Open Pull Requests page at https://github.com/yourname/pip/pulls and click "New pull request" and select your fork.
 That's it.

 Pull requests should be self-contained, and limited in scope.
 Before being merged, a pull request must be reviewed, and keeping individual PRs limited